Joshimuz/VanillaWithFlake/README.md

   - Cave Spiders create a Cobweb *Block* every 2.5 minutes
 - The first time a player kills the Ender Dragon it now spawns a Dragon Egg (So 1 per player)
 - Wither Skeletons now replace Skeletons in the Nether (Any Wither Skeletons spawned this way now wield bows)
+  - *(Note: [A bug with Wither Skeletons always shooting fire arrows](https://bugs.mojang.com/browse/MC-64081) means that for the time being they do not shoot Arrows of Withering, as both Burning and Withering is a bit much, instead they simply drop Arrows of Withering instead)*
 - Withers now escape Bedrock when they reach 50% Health (This is to nerf killing Withers with Bedrock, but still allow the technique to have a use for making the fight easier and to not break redstone machines that rely upon Bedrock cages)
 - When a Squid is damaged it casts Blindness on any entities around them
 ---